ZaneLesley/NCATrak-Mock-System/NCA-Trak-Mock-Workflow.md

 ### Getting Requirements

-Next, we need to get all requirements, do this by doing the following
+Next, we need to get all the requirements, do this by doing the following

 ```
 # If you aren't in the venv